 A picture of the defective bearing is presented in Figure 5.
 Clearly this bearing was near catastrophic failure.
-Following bearing replacement, the peak g-level returned to previous normal levels.
+Following bearing replacement, the peak g-level returned to levels experienced in July/August 1998.

-Figure 5: Defective inner race from output shaft turning at 150 RPM of pinion stand gearbox.
+Figure 5 Defective Inner Race from output shaft turning at 150 RPM of pinion stand gearbox.